 Half an hour to the east and you are in the legendary Alpujarras.
 If you haven't read the legends then they're in the house, including Brenan's 'South From Granada' and Chris Stewart's 'Driving Over Lemons' et. seq.

 Seville to the west is within striking distance, but do bear in mind that in summer it's one of the hottest cities on earth.

 The heat also has a bearing on the plans of those who want to walk.
-Avoid July and August since they are simply too hot, but at other times Dos Hermanas is a great place to start from and come back to for lots of hillside rambles.
+Avoid July and August since they are simply too hot (unless you get up early), but at other times Dos Hermanas is a great place to start from and come back to for lots of hillside rambles.
 There are lots of guidebooks and maps in the house.

-When do you want to go?: In the summer season we stick to minimum stays of one week, Saturday to Saturday.
-We know that midweek flight costs can make a crucial difference to the total outlay for your holiday, but it rarely works out for us coordinating one midweek finish with another midweek start.
+When do you want to go?
+In 2016, for the summer season we may continue trialling Sunday-Sunday lets as visitors have found flights can be cheaper.
+But ask and we'll let you know if we can do Saturday-Saturday.
 Outside the peak months of June-August we can be more flexible.
 You could of course fly midweek to somewhere in Spain, hire a car and tour for a few days either side of a week at Dos Hermanas.

 Since Ryanair stopped flying to Granada, Malaga has returned to 'nearest airport' status.
 An alternative you could explore though is London-Madrid-Granada with BA/Iberia.
 This is often competitive on price but, unless you're lucky with connections, you can have a lengthy wait at Madrid airport, whose award-winning charm wears thin after three hours.
-You might also look at Easyjet to Barcelona where there's a connection to Granada with Veuling (no, me neither).
+You might also look at Easyjet to Barcelona where there's a connection to Granada with Veuling.

 - 175 m²